 Halloween, observed on the evening of October 31, is a popular celebration around the world, loved by adults and children alike.
 It takes place on the day before All Saints' Day and is also known as Hallowe'en, All Hallows' Eve; All Saints' Eve, and Samhain.
-In the United States, it is not a public holiday, therefore businesses and stores follow normal opening hours.
+It is not a public holiday, therefore businesses and stores follow normal opening hours.

 What is the meaning of Halloween?

-The meaning of the word "Halloween" is a contraction of All Hallows' Eve to literally mean "hallowed evening".
-The holiday that is Halloween is believed to have come to America by American colonists in the 19th century when thousands of people moved to the United States from Ireland and Britain.
-They brought their Halloween customs with them and combined these with traditions coming from Germany and other parts of the world.
+The meaning of the word "Halloween" is a contraction of All Hallows' Eve to mean "hallowed evening".
+Halloween is believed to have been brought to North America by colonists in the 19th century when thousands of people moved to the United States and Canada from Ireland and Britain.
+They brought their Halloween customs with them and over time those customs combined with the traditions coming from Germany and other parts of the world.

-In the early 20th century, Halloween became a nationwide holiday in the United States.
-Today, it is a multibillion-dollar industry celebrated worldwide.
+In the early 20th century, Halloween became a nationwide holiday, and now it is a multibillion-dollar industry celebrated worldwide.
 Many people, particularly children, choose to dress in spooky costumes in honor of the haunted holiday, parading the streets trick-or-treating.

 History and Origins